Playback Theatre: Education

-A project in Afghanistan trains victims of violence to enact each other's stories in the context of transitional justice.

-A project in Melbourne, Australia trains youth to enact stories of refugee youths' experiences in the context of interactions with police; and to enact stories of police experiences in the context of interactions with refugee youth.
-The purpose of which is to bridge understanding between these two groups (2010, 2011).

 Business

 Since the mid-1990s Playback Theatre and allied techniques have increasingly been used as an effective tool in workplace training of subjects such as management and communication skills and diversity awareness.
 In some cases, participants describe events which have taken place in the workplace, often events which gave rise to conflict or difficult feelings.
 Playback actors "replay" the events described and the facilitator orchestrates discussion about the replay, from which many participants describe valuable learning outcomes.
 A workplace performance can also invite any kind of stories, from out of the work environment.

 Therapy

 Although Playback Theatre is not primarily a therapeutic technique, it is adaptable for use by therapists who are also trained in Playback Theatre.
 Clients can gain insight, catharsis, connection, and self-expression through telling their stories and participating in enacting stories of others.